Mektovi (Binimetinib)

 Pregnancy and Breastfeeding

-Mektovi is not recommended during pregnancy as it may cause permanent harm or birth defects to an unborn baby.
-Women who could become pregnant must use effective birth control during treatment and for at least 1 month after the last dose.
-Mektovi is also not recommended while breastfeeding, as it’s unknown if it passes into breast milk.
+Mektovi is not recommended during pregnancy as it may cause harm to an unborn baby.
+It is also not recommended while breastfeeding.

 Drug Interactions